 Cajardo Lindsey is an actor, filmmaker, screenwriter, and attorney.
 He has maintained a vibrant acting career, acting in more than 40 stage productions and over 15 film and television productions including Shot Caller, Infinity Chamber, Independence Day: Resurgence, Force of Execution, and Silver City.
 He is hungry for deep and meaningful roles that break the mold and norm for African American actors.
 He wrote, directed, acted and produced the short films The Minstrel and the Bard and The Dance.
 Lindsey has been writing since the late nineties, starting with poetry, slam poetry, and screenwriting.
-He is also an attorney, practicing as a civil litigator fighting against corporate giants and assuring that his client’s voices are heard.
+He is also an Arapahoe County District Court Judge.
 Cajardo is the co-founder of 22eleven Productions.

 Michanda is a partner and co-founder of 22eleven, LLC, a company focused on creating, developing, and producing projects including, but not limited to, film, television, internet, and print media.
 Michanda has produced two short films - The Minstrel and the Bard and The Dance - and both of her films have premiered at Colorado's Color of Conversation Film Festival.
 Michanda's role in supporting artistry revolves around her emphasis on elucidating humanity’s complexity, vulnerability, and majesty - while celebrating diversity and authentic storytelling.
 Michanda brings a unique perspective from her eclectic background as a transformation and presence coach, a former television news anchor, producer and reporter, a priest, yogi, and community leader.
 She desires to leave a legacy of helping people integrate presence, truth, gratitude, and magnificence in all they create, give, and receive.